Royal Fremantle Golf Club: History

 The course has hosted several significant golf tournaments over its history.
 In 1960 it hosted the Australian PGA Championship.
 In the late 1970s and early 80s it hosted the Royal Fremantle Open.

-The club celebrated its centenary in 2005.
+In 2005, 100 years after it was created in 1905, the club celebrated its centenary.

-Other Information
+Other information

-The course is 6,175 m long.
-The course has Kikuyu fairways and Bentgrass greens.

-In the early 1980s the course record of 66 was established.
+The course is 6,175 m long and has Kikuyu fairways and Bentgrass greens.
+In the early 1980s a course record of 66 was established.
 It stood for 25 years until 2006 when Ric Kulacz, a local amateur player, shot a 64.
 This record was tied by Paul Fenton in 2009 at the course's club championship.

-Minjee Lee, currently one of the top female golfers in the world, honed her game at the club.
-Touring professionals Craig Parry and Greg Chalmers both graduated from the club's junior program.
+Minjee Lee, one of the top female golfers in the world, honed her game at the club, and touring professionals Craig Parry and Greg Chalmers both graduated from the club's junior program.